What is Vulvovaginitis?

 - Use a mild hypoallergenic soap, such as Dove, Basis, Neutrogena or Dial.
 Avoid deodorant soaps.

-- Apply vitamin A and D ointment (available over the counter) after baths or diaper changes.
+- Apply a barrier ointment (vaseline or zinc oxide) which are available over the counter) after baths or diaper changes.

 - Sometimes vulvovaginitis may require treatment with medication.
 If your doctor prescribes any medicines, use as directed.